ibuchh/terraform-aws-ecs-cluster/README.md

 # Terraform ECS Cluster

 This repository contains `Terrorform` configuration files that provide for standing up an AWS Elastic Container Service Cluster, meant for deploying a docker image in us-west-2 region.
+It is assumed that the name of the ec2 ssh key is ecs-key.

 ## Use - Create all resources together